 When you’re choosing a Chihuahua dog breeder, make sure they are reputable.
 Do not buy from a Chihuahua breeder who is just in to make the big bucks.
 A well-respected breeder should not intentionally try to breed the Chihuahuas to produce Blue Chihuahuas.

-Purposely pairing two Blue Chihuahuas together is harmful to the puppies because there may be hidden defects.
+Purposely joining two Blue Chihuahuas together is harmful to the puppies because there may be hidden defects.
 There is also a high chance that the litter of puppies would have health problems we mentioned above.
 The puppies in the litter may also have alopecia skin problems as well as issues with the growth and health of their coat.

-Keep in mind that pairing two Blue Chihuahuas together does not mean that the puppies in the litter will be Blue Chihuahuas.
+Keep in mind that partnering two Blue Chihuahuas together does not mean that the puppies in the litter will be Blue Chihuahuas.
 Two Blue Chihuahuas could have fawns, browns, or tan Chihuahua puppies.
 It all depends on the recessive gene and the hereditary line.
 Sometimes, a Blue Chihuahua may appear in one generation and may not show up until the fourth or fifth generation.

 I’m a pet lover who has years of pet sitting and grooming experience.
 I thought it would be a great idea to share my experience with all pet owners so they can also keep their canine companions healthy, happy, and clean!